doma-engineering/flake-magazine/001-fighting-pollution/01-make-or-break-stdio/README.md

 If there was a UNIX musical ever made, in the tradition of punchy single-word musical names, it would be called "Files!".
 There is an old adage that everything in UNIX is a file.
-It certainly holds true for stdio.
+It holds true for stdio, even though the three stdio files are not regular files!
 In Linux, every process has a data structure called `files_struct`, which holds `fdtable`, which provides a low-level interface to all the file descriptors currently associated with said process.

 ```C